1

 You’re 90% cheaper in the worst case.

-Execution Strategy: Budget for worst-case ($400M+), execute with realistic assumptions, optimize in real-time based on actual cost-per-vote data.
-Unused funds roll into higher referral payments, treaty implementation, or dFDA development.
+Your Execution Strategy: Budget for worst-case ($400M+).
+Execute with realistic assumptions.
+Optimize in real-time based on actual cost-per-vote data.
+Roll unused funds into higher referral payments, treaty implementation, or decentralized FDA development.
+Unlike your military, you don’t lose the savings in a couch cushion.

-Live Transparency: Dashboard at WarOnDisease.org shows real-time cost-per-vote by cohort, conversion rates, and funds allocation
+Live Transparency: Dashboard at WarOnDisease.org shows real-time cost-per-vote by cohort, conversion rates, and funds allocation.

 Technology (part of $250M Referendum Budget)